Ukraine war ‘a battle of ammo’ says NATO as it agrees huge arms deal

 However, Russia’s arms industry far outweighs Ukraine’s and Kyiv is struggling to secure both financing and weapons supplies from its Western allies needed to continue competing with Moscow’s firepower.

-According to European Union estimates, Ukraine was firing around 4,000 to 7,000 artillery shells each day last summer, while Russia was launching more than 20,000 shells daily in its neighbour’s territory.
+According to European Union estimates, Ukraine was firing approximately 4,000 to 7,000 artillery shells each day last summer, while Russia was launching more than 20,000 shells daily in its neighbour’s territory.

-Drawing on its deep stockpiles, Russia has in recent weeks concentrated on air strikes in a bid to drain Ukraine’s air defence systems.
+Drawing on its deep stockpiles, Russia has in recent weeks concentrated on air raids in a bid to drain Ukraine’s air defence systems.
 Officials in Kyiv say Russia launched 500 drones and missiles between December 29 and January 2.

 Ukraine and its allies are scrambling to keep up.
 Kyiv has said it intends to produce one million drones in 2024.